 In this example, we log to serial, go to sleep for 20 seconds, and repeat.
 You can use this example as a boilerplate for other programs.

-Deep Sleep w/ connection
+Deep Sleep With Connection

 In the real world, we'll want to perform an action, like make a network request, while the device is awake.
 Let's go through an example of sending a temperature sensor reading to Losant every 20 seconds and sleep in between.

 In this example, we follow the following steps:

 - Connect to Wifi ( if not connected )